Doug Auld

-Douglas "Doug" Frank Auld (June 25, 1962 - October 10, 2021) was editor and publisher of Sprint Car & Midget Magazine.
+Douglas Frank Auld (June 25, 1962 - October 10, 2021) was editor and publisher of Sprint Car & Midget Magazine.

 Background

 Auld was born in Mahopac, New York.
 His father, Jack Auld, was a retired dirt modified racer, and he attended his first racing event as a toddler.
 The Auld family were fixtures at weekly racetracks in the Northeast.

 Radio

 Auld began his radio career creating and hosting Short Track USA, which aired on radio stations in central Florida.
 The show, dubbed "The Fastest Hour On Radio", covered short-track racing, and featured a combination of national and local racers, but even the NASCAR racers that were frequent on-air guests only discussed their short-track backgrounds, and not their current NASCAR careers.
 Upon accepting the position of Editor of Open Wheel Magazine, Auld turned the show over to a local racetrack announcer so that it would continue to give coverage to the numerous local racetracks.